-- To evaluate the acceptability and tolerability of each dosage form (insert, douche, suppository) when applied rectally and used prior to receptive anal intercourse (RAI) - To evaluate adherence to each dosage form (insert, douche, suppository) prior to RAI over a 4-weeklong period - To evaluate the safety of each study product (insert, douche, suppository) when applied rectally and used prior to RAI

-Summary: MTN-035 is a multi-site, randomized-sequence (1:1:1:1:1), three-period, open-label crossover study.
+- To evaluate the acceptability and tolerability of each dosage form (insert, douche, suppository) when applied rectally and used prior to receptive anal intercourse (RAI) - To evaluate adherence to each dosage form (insert, douche, suppository) prior to RAI over a 4-weeklong period - To evaluate the safety of each study product (insert, douche, suppository) when applied rectally and used prior to RAI Summary: MTN-035 is a multi-site, randomized-sequence, 1:1:1:1:1, three-period, open-label crossover study.
 The study will evaluate the safety, acceptability and tolerability of and adherence to three placebo dosage forms (insert, douche, suppository) when each is applied rectally and used prior to RAI over a 4-week-long period.
 The study population will consist of healthy, HIV-uninfected men (cisgender and transgender) and transgender women (TGW) who are 18-35 years of age and who report engaging in RAI.
-Participants will be randomized equally across six application sequences that will determine the order in which each dosage form will be used.
+Participants will be randomized equally across six application sequences which determine the order each dosage form will be used.
 Each dosage form will be used for approximately four weeks, and there will be a 1-week washout period between each dosage form application period.
 It is hypothesized that the placebo rectal insert, the placebo rectal douche, and the placebo rectal suppository will be safe acceptable and tolerable to participants, and that adherence will be high.
 It is anticipated that this study will take approximately 9-12 months to enroll the target sample size, and each participant will be followed up for approximately 3.5 months.
+It is also anticipated that sites in the US will be activated to enroll participants in Q1 2019, while international sites will be activated in Q2 2019.
 Clinical Research Sites: Malawi: Blantyre CRS Peru: San Miguel CRS South Africa: Wits RHI CRS Thailand: Chiang Mai University HIV Prevention CRS USA: University of Pittsburgh CRS, Alabama CRS, Bridge HIV CRS

+MTN-036/IPM 047

 A Phase 1, Randomized, Pharmacokinetics and Safety Study of Extended Duration Dapivirine Vaginal Rings

 Protocol Chair: Albert Liu, MD, MPH

-Study Products: Dapivirine (25 mg) Vaginal Ring
+Study Products: • Dapivirine (25 mg) Vaginal Ring

-Dapivirine (100 mg) Vaginal Ring
+• Dapivirine (100 mg) Vaginal Ring

 Dapivirine (200 mg) Vaginal Ring

-Date of First Enrollment: 04 December 2017
+Date of First Enrollment: 04 December 2017 Closed to Accrual 23 October 2018

-Total Enrolled/Expected: 38/48 participants as of 8/13/18
+Total Enrolled/Expected: 49/48

-Current Status: Enrolling
+Current Status: Closed to accrual

+Primary Objectives: